Proofreading Job From Home – Guide To Getting Started

-Interview with Caitlin Pyle – She Makes $3000+ a Month Proofreading from Home
+Interview with Caitlin Pyle – She Makes a Full-Time Income Proofreading from Home

 I know many of you love the idea of being a proofreader.
 I get several emails a month asking about how to get started, how to find a proofreading job and if I’m hiring proofreaders.
 Well, I don’t hire proofreaders, but I wanted to bring more information on this topic to my readers.
 Below is an interview with Caitlin Pyle.
 Caitlin is an expert when it comes to proofreading careers and I’ve asked questions that you have asked me.